-An appeal is not a negative mark to your record or academic reputation, and you should feel comfortable requesting an appeal when needed.
+An appeal is not a negative mark on your record or academic reputation, and you should feel comfortable requesting an appeal when needed.

-Specialists in the university’s academic appeals department are here to support your academic success and can assist you with appealing a university policy or procedure.
+Specialists in the University’s academic and registrar appeals teams are here to support your academic success and can assist you with appealing a university policy or procedure.
 Here’s what we do:

-- Serve you with respect, and conduct detail and data-focused research for the purpose of your satisfaction and retention.
+- Serve you with respect and conduct detailed and data-focused research for the purpose of your satisfaction and retention

 Steps for Appeals